Moshes-Abraham/clasp-wiki/Manual.md

 Clasp's built in read-eval-print loop supports various commands in addition to evaluating Lisp forms.
 These commands consist of lines beginning with a Lisp keyword, followed possibly by additional arguments.
 The most up to date documentation for this interface is the on-line help system, obtainable with the command `:help`.

-When an error occurs in Clasp's REPL, the debugger will be entered. `:help` can describe the debugger commands as well.
+Clasp has a built in debugger, which will be entered by `invoke-debugger` by default. `:help` can describe the debugger commands as well.
 Some basic commands are `:b` to print a backtrace, `:rN` to invoke the Nth restart, `:v` to print local variables in the frame, and `:up`, `:down`, and `:go` for navigating frames.

+In addition to the standard `*debugger-hook*`, Clasp has `ext:*invoke-debugger-hook*`.
+This is a similar hook function, but it will be tried before `*debugger-hook*`, and importantly, will be called even for `break` (which binds `*debugger-hook*` to `nil` per the standard).
+This can be used to set up your own debugger in an IDE.

 In the debugger, the function `ext:tpl-frame` can be used to return a representation of the current frame suitable for the programmatic debug interface described below, and `ext:tpl-argument` and `ext:tpl-arguments` can be used to retrieve arguments.

+In some applications, it's useful for the program to exit rather than exit a debugger.
+The functions `ext:disable-debugger` and `ext:enable-debugger` can be used to set whether the debugger will be entered.
+These only affect the **built in** debugger, and they do not affect `*debugger-hook*` or `ext:*invoke-debugger-hook*`.

 # Debug interface